zamanali23/ZamanAli-Portfolio/index.md

 [Diagnosis of breast cancer using a logistic classifier](https://github.com/zamanali23/zaman-ali.github.io/blob/master/Log_reg_project.ipynb)

 <img src="images/breast-cancer.jpeg?raw=true"/>
+**Skills Used:** Python, Pandas, SKLearn

+**Project Objective:** By predicting the bike rental demand in advance from weather forcast, Bike rental company position the bike according to customers' demand resulting in increase in the bike utilization.

+ **Quantifiable Results:** We could predict the Bike rentals resulting in 95% acccuracy and 135% increase in Bike utilization.

 - Used logistic regression to identify a tumour as malignant or benign based on various attributes
 - Classified tumors as benign or malignant by studying patterns in measured attributes of those tumors